LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Small Incisions and Ports

-Instead of one big cut, a few small ones (usually less than half an inch) are made.
-Through these, tiny ports are inserted for surgical tools.
+Instead of a single large cut, a few small incisions (less than half an inch) are made.

 Instruments Used During Surgery